Danny7226/LearningSummary/systemdesign/README.md

     * Any spikes
     * How much data each read/write
   * What is the performance of the system
-    * what is the expectation of write-to-read delay
+    * what is the expectation of write-to-read delay (affects how we process our data)
       * If low delay, need to think sync operations / stream processing (with in minutes)
       * If high delay is permitted, batch is allowed (with in hours)
-    * Latency
+    * Latency (affects how to store our data / data-model)
       * low latency required, means data needs to be aggregated
       * high latency permitted, means we could use query language (such as MySql) to query relational tables
   * What is the cost expectation of the system